 Professor William Whyte, Fellow, St John’s College, Oxford (author of Redbrick: a social and architectural history of Britain’s civic universities)

-Note: This seminar is invite-only.
+Note: This seminar was invite-only, but the three presentations were delivered on the record and a sound file is available on request.
 For further information please contact Emma Ma (firstname.lastname@example.org)